 Prior to dispensing to the patient, constitute XOFLUZA for oral suspension with 20 mL of drinking water or sterile water.
-After constitution, each bottle of XOFLUZA suspension contains 40 mg of baloxavir marboxil per 20 mL of volume for a final concentration of 2 mg/mL.
+After constitution, each bottle of XOFLUZA for oral suspension contains 40 mg of baloxavir marboxil per 20 mL of volume for a final concentration of 2 mg/mL.
 This dosage form can be used for oral or enteral use.
+The contents of the full bottle(s) of XOFLUZA for oral suspension should not be taken without use of measuring device (oral syringe).
+Ensure the caregiver or patient uses an oral syringe to measure the prescribed dose of XOFLUZA for oral suspension.
+Patients may need to draw up XOFLUZA for oral suspension multiple times using the oral syringe to receive the full dose.